 If you receive an email or text message and click on the links or attachments, your computer may be infected with malicious software which may allow unauthorised access to your accounts.
 When making a funds transfer, the malicious software may manipulate the recipient bank account details.
 Before authorising any payment, carefully check the account details listed match the account you intended to pay.
 If the bank account details listed are different, do not proceed.

-If you have clicked on links or attachments in a suspicious email or SMS, or notice anything unusual on your Internet Banking or NAB Connect account:
+If you have clicked on links or attachments in a suspicious email or SMS, or notice anything unusual on your Internet Banking, including the above:

-· NAB will assist you to remove the malicious software from your computer, and confirm your recent payments to ensure they are valid.
+- NAB will assist you to remove the malicious software from your device, and confirm your recent payments to ensure they are valid.

 If you have sent funds based on a request received from a suspicious email:

 - Call NAB on 13 22 65 to advise that you have transferred funds after receiving an email asking you to do so.

 NAB will never ask you to confirm, update or disclose personal or banking information via a link in an email or text message.